 The NLA Good Causes Foundation was launched in October 2021.
 Formerly known as Special Projects, the Foundation's activities stem from the Authority's National Lotto Act, 2006 (Act 722), Section 2 Clause 3 of Act 722 states that “there shall be conducted as part of the operation of National Lotto a lottery with the object of providing care and protection for the physically or mentally afflicted, the needy, the aged, orphans, and destitute children”.
 This alignment ensures the foundation's legitimacy and underscores its purpose.

-The Foundation, headed by the Coordinator, Ms. Amma Frimpong, spearheads the Authority's Corporate Social Responsibility and aims to develop, implement, and maintain a structure based on four main pillars approved by the NLA Governing Board.
+The Foundation, headed by the Coordinator, Mr Kadiri Abdul Rauf Issifu, spearheads the Authority's Corporate Social Responsibility and aims to develop, implement, and maintain a structure based on four main pillars approved by the NLA Governing Board.

 They are Health, Education, Youth and Sports Development, and Arts and Culture.